MRivadeneira92/cs50w-final-project/README.md

 The form closely relates to the recipe model but with a key diference.
 Both ```recipe_ingredients``` and ```recipe_ammounts``` are handled by the ```Ingredients```field in the form.
 The separation between the two is done inside the _add()_ function.

 When the _add_ url first visited the form is added as an argument to the render function.
-On the add template the function is rendered with a variable called form and CSS inside a _form_ tag.
-Also inside this tag are two django tags used for displayin errors when during form processing: _error_ when one of the ingredients does not exist and _Message_ to show any other error.
+On the _add_ template, the function is rendered with a variable called _form_ and CSS inside a _form_ tag.
+Also inside this tag are two django tags used for displayin errors during form processing: _error_ when one of the ingredients does not exist and _Message_ to show any other error.

+## Filling the form ##

+In order to process the ingredients the new recipe forms uses a format that allows the _add()_ function to read its ingredients and ammounts correctly.